 The X Rocker 513609 Pro features a wide variety of accommodations and offers Wireless connectivity to tether your chairs internal audio system to the console of your choice.

-We have tested a wide variety of gaming chair for our reviews and I will say one thing, this chair offers something that most gamer chairs do not.
+We have tested a wide variety of gaming chair for our reviews and I will say one thing, it offers something that most gamer chairs do not.

 Most manufacturers will rant and rave about connectivity and be able to link with various multimedia devices but often fall short by being able to tether to only one type of console.

-This chair has more to offer than high-quality audio.
+This one has more to offer than high-quality audio.
 Ergonomically speaking, the cushions begin at the foot of the chair and extend all the way to the headrest of the chair.

 It is contoured to fit a sitting human body with adjustable armrest for accommodating arms of various lengths.
 The chair can hold up to 300 pounds and has a backrest with a height of 42 inches.

-You could transport this chair reasonably easily for travel gaming and competition play.
-Assembly of the chair is simple and doesn't require much prep time to get this chair up and running.
+You could transport this reasonably easily for travel gaming and competition play.
+Assembly of the chair is simple and doesn't require much prep time to get this one up and running.

 It only takes about 10 minutes or so from disassembled to up and running.
 Just put the pieces together and plug it into an AC power source and you're good to go.